elixirschool/elixirschool/en/lessons/basics/mix-tasks.md

 ...
 ```

-Note that your project code must be compiled in before our task will appear in the `mix help` output.
-You can force this to happen with `mix compile`.
-When we ran the task itself with `mix hello`, compilation is triggered automatically, which is why our task appears in the `mix help` output
+Note: Our code must be compiled before new tasks will appear in the `mix help` output.
+We can do this either by running `mix compile` directly or by running our task like we did with `mix hello`, which will trigger the compilation for us.